rjsears/chia_plot_manager/chianas/readme.md

 main configuration file prior to running ```./drive_manager.py``` for the first time. failure to do so will result in an error message telling you to do so!

 Some of the entries in the configu file (shown below) you set and some are set by the system.
 They can be overriden if you know what you are doing, but if not, I would leave them be.
 This is a standard YAML file, so leave the formatting as you see it or you will get errors when attempting to run ```drive_manager.py```.
-Start be setting the following options:
+Start by setting the following options:
 <br>

 <ul>